RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

 # Data Analysis

+Our preliminary findings highlight several interesting patterns across both AI and human gameplay.
+First, from our human gameplay data, we observed that players who take the first turn (X) overwhelmingly prefer opening in the center position (position 4).
+We also noticed a consistent strategic trend: if the O player fails to play a corner move (positions 0, 2, 6, or 8) on their first turn, they are likely to lose the game assuming X plays optimally afterward.
+This suggests that early-game decisions, especially for O, heavily influence the outcome in human play.
+Collecting more human data will be valuable to have a better estimate of human moves.

+For the AI agents, due to the way our agents were trained—and because many Tic-Tac-Toe board states are isomorphic—the probabilities assigned to different moves often appear close in value.
-Collect more data for humans.
-Sometimes agents and humans suggest the same move.
-Because of the way the agents are trained and due to isomorphism in the game, the probabilities of many moves are closer in range.
-If we train the AI agents for longer, or if we change the game such that some moves are more obviously optimal, the probabilities of the heatmap will change.
-The algorithms considered in this study are not encouraged to keep the difference in probabilities of moves large.
-As long as the optimal move gives the highest reward, that's good enough for the algorithm.
+Training the AI agents for more episodes, or modifying the game to include states with more clearly optimal moves, would likely lead to a wider separation in predicted probabilities and more distinct heatmaps.
+Additionally, the algorithms used in this study are not designed to maximize probability gaps between moves.
+As long as the optimal move receives the highest expected reward, the agents consider the policy sufficiently good, even if alternative moves have nearly similar probabilities.

-AI-1 is often better and more sure of its choices as compared to AI-2.

-From our observation of the human data, we noted that X players (who play first) often tend to begin with the middle board position (i.e., position 4).
-Next, an interesting trend was that for the next move, if the O player did not play the corner move (i.e., position 0, 2, 6, 8), O would lose the game if X followed with optimal moves.
+When comparing the two AI systems, AI-1 consistently demonstrated stronger and more confident decision-making than AI-2.
+These performances can vary depending on how much we train each agent.

 # Conclusion